Teenlife

 How Lions Heart Volunteering Helps Boost Those Leaderships Skills

 You don’t have to be the quarterback, star in the school play, or be ASB president to lead others.
-Rolling up your sleeves and doing community service with friends is a great way to get leadership experience – and have fun!
-Demonstrating strong leadership skills is easy to do in a volunteer setting and nothing looks better on a high school resume or applications for jobs, internships and college.
+Rolling up your sleeves and volunteering through community service with friends is a great way to get leadership experience – and have fun!
+Demonstrating strong leadership skills is easy in a volunteer setting, and it looks great on a high school resume or applications for jobs, internships, and college.

 1. Volunteer for a cause you care about — even for just a few hours.